 What is Proclin-300?

 Proclin-300 is a highly effective biocide and an attractive alternative to other commonly used preservatives such as sodium azide and thimerosal.
 Its key advantages over sodium azide are that it is compatible with all enzymes (including HRP), it is effective in very low concentrations, it is active at a wide range of pHs and it has excellent stability.
 For more detailed features and benefits of Proclin-300 see here.

 At what concentration/dilution should I use my antibody in a particular method?

 The optimal antibody concentration is dependent on a multitude of factors, such as buffer composition, pH, temperature, incubation times and importantly the antibody itself.
-In order to obtain optimal results, researchers must therefore optimise their own experimental conditions.
-However, using standard protocols, it is possible to give good starting points for optimisation.
-For Western blotting or staining for flow-cytometry, a concentration of 1 μg/ml is good starting point, as is 0.1 μg/ml for ELISA , 5 μg/ml for IHC and 1-10 μg/ml for IP.
-Again, these are only rough guidelines and an initial optimisation of conditions by every researcher is recommended.
+In order to obtain optimal results, researchers must therefore optimize their own experimental conditions.
+However, using standard protocols, it is possible to give good starting points for optimization.
+For Western blotting or staining for flow cytometry, a concentration of 1 μg/ml is good starting point, as is 0.1 μg/ml for ELISA, 5 μg/ml for IHC and 1-10 μg/ml for IP.
+Again, these are only rough guidelines and an initial optimization of conditions by every researcher is recommended.
 Where possible, we make specific recommendations on our product data sheets.

-Which antibody host species, isotype or subtype of should I choose for my experiments?
+Which antibody host species, isotype or subtype should I choose for my experiments?